git-pull/website/consulting/index.rst

       and it's hard.
 You need someone with experience who can put billing into place, have it work, and make it stick.

+      :doc:`Learn more about our philosophy for billing <./stripe-integration>`

       **Data-processing and Scraping**

       Pull information from sources and documents, matching patterns,